SteveDeJongh/LS_170/review.md

 ?item=book = query string, made up of query parameters.

 66. **What is a Query string?
 What it is used for?**
 Query strings are started by the `?` character and are used to send data to the server.
+The query string consists of query parameters, key value pairs that send additional data to the server.
+The pairs are split with a `=` and multiple parameters are joined using the `&` symbol.

 67. **What URL encoding is and when it might be used for?**
 URL encoding serves the purpose of replacing non-conforming characters with a `%` symbol followed by the two hexademical digits that represent the equivalent UTF-8 character.